Newala Town Council, Mtwara: Geography

-God's Gorge, Shimo la Mungu in kiswahili, is a large gorge in the town of Newala itself.
-Occasionally, God's Gorge will release clouds steam that covers the town and surrounding areas.
+God's Pit, Shimo la Mungu in kiswahili, is a large pit next to the town of Newala.
+Occasionally, God's Pit will release clouds of mist that cover the town and surrounding areas.

 Climate

 Newala has a steppe climate with annual precipitation of 677 mm.
 The wet seasons is from December to April, and dry season between June and September.
-June is the warmest month with an average temperater of 20.9 C and November being the coolest month with an average temperature of 24.7 C.
+June is the warmest month with an average temperature of 20.9 C and November being the coolest month with an average temperature of 24.7 C.

 Administrative areas

 In 2022 the district administers 2 divisions, 16 wards, 48 villages, 11 suburbs, and 189 hamlets.